saintedlama/mongoose-version/README.md

 ## Option keys and defaults
 * collection: name of the collection to persist versions to.
 The default is 'versions'.
 You should supply this option if you're using mongoose-version on more than one schema.
+* logError: specifies if a console.log message should be written when the versioned model could not be persisted.
+Default `false`
 * Options are passed to mongoose as settings, so you may use any [option supported by mongoose](http://mongoosejs.com/docs/guide.html#options)

 In case you only want to specify the collection name, you can pass a string instance to options that is taken as collection name.